Mission & Core Beliefs

 Why We Do It

-Story Works Alaska seeks to capture some of the growing energy around storytelling in our community and share it with the students in our schools.
+We were founded to capture some of the growing energy around storytelling in our community and share it with the students in our schools.
 And we continue to grow in response to the power of the students and their stories.

 Who We Are

 Story Works Alaska is sustained by the efforts of dedicated teachers, students, and the volunteers who work with them.
-Our volunteers include journalists, scientists, non-profit professionals, medical professionals, retired teachers, lawyers, writers, members of the military, professional storytellers, and two mathematicians –among others.
+Among others, our volunteers include journalists, scientists, non-profit professionals, medical professionals, retired teachers, lawyers, writers, members of the military, professional storytellers, and two mathematicians.
 To learn more about some of the individuals involved, please read on.

 Want to hear some of their stories?
 Listen here.